mallocfeng/SummarizerX/README.md

 - 🧾 Full Page Translate: Translate the entire visible page; show translations inline as quote blocks under the originals, and toggle via context menu (Translate full page / Show original)
 - 🌍 Bilingual UI (中文/English): Switch in settings; all UI texts update instantly
 - 🔁 Reader Translate (new): In Reader Mode, click “Translate Original” to progressively translate paragraph by paragraph.
 Choose translation backend from a dropdown: Free service (Cloudflare Worker + Gemini 2.5‑flash) or your Settings provider (ChatGPT/OpenAI, DeepSeek, Trial, Custom).
 It caches completed blocks and lets you toggle Show Original/Show Translation.
 An in-button progress bar shows progress and adapts to light/dark.
-- 💬 Page Q&A Chat (beta): Ask about the current page via a bubble chat UI (user right, AI left) with a typing indicator and tidy Markdown answers; smart scrolling aligns long answers to the top, short answers scroll to bottom
+- 💬 Page Q&A Chat: Ask about the current page via a bubble chat UI (user right, AI left) with a typing indicator and tidy Markdown answers; smart scrolling aligns long answers to the top, short answers scroll to bottom
 - 🔍 Inline Translate Zoom (beta): Per-paragraph +/- zoom for long quote blocks, controls pinned at the top-right with hover lift; text never overlaps controls
 - 🔊 Inline Speech Playback: When translating English → Chinese (selection bubble or full-page blocks), tap the speaker icon to hear the original text via browser speech synthesis—no extra permissions required.
 - ⌨️ Triple-Space Typing Translate (beta): Type in any text field, press space three times, and we translate your draft into English using your configured AI backend.
 A themed spinner badge shows progress and surfaces errors inline.